Surrey Art Gallery Exhibitions

 In an effort to provide our visitors with as much detail as possible, exhibition listings may include additional information, such as printable PDFs, short videos, and links to exhibition-related events.

-Attention news media: For access to hi-resolution images, PSAs, and background information contact Angela Cachay, Publicist, by email or by telephone at 604-501-5189.
+Attention news media: For access to hi-resolution images, PSAs, and background information contact Angela Cachay, Publicist, by email or by phone at 604-501-5189.

 Art by Surrey Secondary School Students

 See new works by students from the Surrey School District’ssecondary schools (encompassing Surrey and White Rock), accompanied by artists’ statements and teacher lesson plans.

 Developed with the Surrey School District and the Surrey Art Teachers Association.
 Presented as part of the annual Fine Arts Festival des Beaux-Arts, an event organized by the School District to recognize arts programming in Surrey schools.

 Open Sound 2014: Sonorous Kingdom